 6.1 Amendments of the Bylaws

-a.
 A majority of the Executive Board or of the Council of Representatives may propose amendments to these Bylaws.
 A proposal to amend the Bylaws may be made upon petition to the Executive Board signed by 10% of the membership or by a majority vote at a membership meeting where there is a quorum.
-A simple majority of voting members, either at a membership meeting or by ballot, shall be necessary to approve such an amendment.
+A 2/3 majority of those voting, either at a membership meeting, a Council of Representatives meeting, or by ballot in a general election, shall be necessary to approve a amendments or changes to the bylaws.